ICRS/101/2023/Soldering.md

 * Sections labelled "**HOW TO**" explain certain techniques, and can be skipped if you are comfortable with the technique.

-* If you are going fast then feel free to do the sections labelled "**EXTRA**", otherwise they are fine to skip or leave to the end.
+* If you are going fast then you can do the sections labelled "**EXTRA**", otherwise they are fine to skip or leave until the end.

 ![soldering-stations](/2023/Images/soldering-stations.JPG)